mthirion-fuse/fuse_documentation/archetypes/modules-archetype/README.md

-# Generic Maven Archetype for a Fabric bundle
+# Generic Parent Archetype for a project with submodules
-The generic maven archetype contains:
- * A pom.xml with
-   - bundle packaging
-   - fuse bom
-   - fabric properties (parent, features, profile)
-   - scm entry
-   - repositories list
-   - distributionManagement pointing to localhost:8081
-   - basic dependencies
-   - a default build profile embedding:
-      - fabric8 resource filtering
-      - basic plugins
-         - surefire
-         - bundle
-         - fabric8
-         - release

- * A blueprint.xml

- * An empty java bean

- * 2 unit test files (java & blueprint)

-# Artifact generation
+## Artifact generation
 groupId="myGroupId"

 artifactId="myArtifactId"